 The interest cover ratio must be greater than or equal to 2 times.
 The interest cover ratio is the Trust’s net income divided by the Bank Loan’s interest costs and was 4.6 times at 31 December 2015.
-Net Trust income would need to fall by approximately 56% or the interest expense would need to increase by approximately 130% for this target covenant to be breached.
+Net Trust income would need to fall by approximately 45% or the interest expense would need to increase by approximately 81% for this target covenant to be breached.

-See Section 10.9 of the PDS for more information about the Bank Loan which should be read in conjunction with the financial information in Section 6 of the PDS and the investment risks in Section 4 of the PDS.

 Hedging

 Hedging is a means by which the variable component of the Trust’s interest payments (other than the margin, which is generally agreed for the term at the Bank Loan) is fixed for a certain period.